SystemsGenetics/GEMprep/README.md

 Hi Rachel.
 This repo conatins code for preprocessing Gene Expression Matrices (GEMs).
 Here are the eventual functionalities.
 Let's get them working individually and then we can write a python wrapper or NextFlow workflow!

 Check out NextFlow:  https://www.nextflow.io/
+The GEMmaker worflow is built on NextFlow: https://github.com/SystemsGenetics/GEMmaker

 PREPROCESS
 (outlier_removal, normalize_quantile)  --- Benafsh has this code